 Using market comps to value a service business

 Successful companies in the services industry sell often.
-Hence you can do valid market comparisons to recent business sales to see what your business is worth.
+Hence you can do valid market comparisons to recent business sales to figure out your business value.

 The valuation multiples are ratios that help you estimate the market value of a business based on the actual selling prices of similar firms and your company’s financial performance measures.
-Business value is usually measured against the firm’s revenue, profits, cash flow, EBIT, EBITDA, business assets or owners equity.
+For instance, business appraisers usually measure business value against the firm’s revenue, profits, cash flow, EBIT, EBITDA, business assets or owners equity.

-Valuing a company by direct capitalization of earnings
+Valuing a service company by capitalization of earnings

-Smaller service businesses, especially those with mostly recurring revenues, can be valued using the Multiple of Discretionary Earnings method.
+You can value smaller service businesses, especially those with mostly recurring revenues, using the Multiple of Discretionary Earnings and Capitalized Earnings methods.

 Discounting cash flows to determine business value

-For larger firms or those experiencing significant earnings fluctuations over time, the Discounted Cash Flow method may be more appropriate.
+For larger firms or those experiencing significant earnings fluctuations over time, you may find the Discounted Cash Flow method a better fit.

 Valuation of business assets: tangibles and goodwill

-Business goodwill can be a big part of the total asset base for service companies.
-To determine the value of goodwill, consider using the Capitalized Excess Earnings method, also called the Treasury Method.
+Service companies can build up a lot of business goodwill as part of their overall value.
+To size the value of goodwill, consider using the Capitalized Excess Earnings method, also called the Treasury Method.

 The results you get by using the various business valuation methods may differ.
 This is quite normal since each method uses a different set of rules to determine business value.